fkleon/math-expressions/README.md

 ## Features ##

-* Parsing, simplification and derivation of mathematical expressions.
+* Parsing, simplification and differantiation of mathematical expressions.
-* Evaluation of expressions in different modes (Real, Vector, Interval).
+* Evaluation of expressions in various modes (Real, Vector, Interval).
 * Supporting most basic functions out of the box.
 * Well documented.